huijing/personal-website-v3/src/content/blog/2024-03-05-the-value-of-live-web-design.md

 These days, to me, it doesn't really matter whether someone can do or knows all the web design things any more.
 I put more onus on myself to explain the reasons why certain approaches work better than others, and make my recommendations accordingly.

-I'm not sure what the other folks who work with me think, but I do try my best to say yes to most ideas because honestly, CSS and Javascript has evolved to a point where making beautiful things on web pages requires less effort than before.
+I'm not sure what the other folks who work with me think, but I do try my best to say yes to most ideas because honestly, CSS and JavaScript has evolved to a point where making beautiful things on web pages requires less effort than before.

 The upside is that, when I really do say no, folks are more inclined to be receptive of my explanation of why not.
 I guess it's that over time, there is a trust that builds up where people understand that I'm not rejecting the proposal on some personal whims.